Inclusivism

-Inclusivism is one of several approaches in religious studies, anthropology, or civics to understand the relationship between different religions, societies, cultures, political factions etc. It asserts that there is beauty in the variety of different schools of thoughts, and that they can coexist.
+Inclusivism is one of several approaches in dialectical materialism, totalitarianism, religious studies, anthropology, or civics to understand the relationship between different religions, societies, cultures, political factions etc. It asserts that there is beauty in the variety of different schools of thoughts, and that they can coexist.
 It stands in contrast to exclusivism, which asserts that only one way is true and all others are erroneous.

 Within religious studies and theology, inclusivism is the belief that, although only one belief system is true, aspects of its truth can be found in other religions.
 This is contrasted from religious pluralism, which asserts that all beliefs are equally valid within a believer's particular context.

 Typology

 Broadly speaking, there are two schools of Inclusivist thought: